Sewing machines come in a lot of different styles and specifications, and most of them have different purposes than one another.

-The Singer is one of the best brands when it comes to easy to use sewing machine which is well in your budget and comes with a high degree of usability.
+The Singer is one of the best brands when it comes to easy-to-use sewing machines which are well within your budget and come with a high degree of usability.

 This model is no different and sits at the top of our picks for a reason.

 The body is made from metal, which makes sure there are no questions about the durability while the machine provides you all the important sewing features such as free arm stitching.